bizkut/BadRotations/README.md

 ## Regarding Lua Errors

-Please submit any errors as issues here on GitHub or join the BadRotations community:
+Please submit any errors as issues here on GitHub or join the BudakJahat community:

 Discord channel:
 https://discord.gg/VE7V7Mz